-- All vertebrate animal studies must have a research plan that includes: - a.
-Justification why animals must be used, including the reasons for the choice of species, the source of animals and the number of animals to be used; description, explanation, or identification of alternatives to animal use
+- All vertebrate animal studies must have a research plan that includes: - Justification why animals must be used, including the reasons for the choice of species, the source of animals and the number of animals to be used; description,

-- that were considered, and the reasons these alternatives were unacceptable; explanation of the potential impact or contribution this research may have on the broad fields of biology or medicine. - b.
+- explanation, or identification of alternatives to animal use that were considered, and the reasons these alternatives were unacceptable; explanation of the potential impact or contribution this research may have on the broad fields of biology or medicine. - b.
 Description of how the animals will be used.
 Include methods and procedures, such as experimental design and data analysis; description of the procedures that will minimize the potential for discomfort, distress, pain and injury to the animals during the course of experimentation; identification of the species, strain, sex, age, weight, source and number of animals proposed for use. - 2.
 All vertebrate animal studies must be reviewed and approved before experimentation begins.
 An Institutional Animal Care and Use Committee, known as an IACUC, is the institutional animal oversight review and approval body for all animal studies at a Regulated Research Institution.
-The local OR affiliated fair SRC serves in this capacity for vertebrate animals studies performed in a school, home or field.
-Any SRC serving in this capacity must include a veterinarian or an animal care provider with training and/or experience in the species being studied. - Students performing vertebrate animal research must satisfy US federal law as well as local, state, and country laws and regulations of the jurisdiction in which research is performed. - 4.
+The local or affiliated fair SRC serves in this capacity for vertebrate animals studies performed in a school, home or field.
+Any SRC serving in this capacity must include a veterinarian or an animal care provider with training and/or experience in the species being studied. - 3.
+Students performing vertebrate animal research must satisfy US federal law as well as local, state, and country laws and regulations of the jurisdiction in which research is performed. - 4.
 Research projects which cause more than momentary or slight pain or distress are prohibited.
 Any illness or unexpected weight loss must be investigated and a veterinarian consulted to receive required medical care.
 This investigation must be documented by the Qualified Scientist or Designated Supervisor, who is qualified to determine the illness, or by a veterinarian.
-If the illness or distress is caused by the study, the experiment must be terminated immediately. - No vertebrate animal deaths due to the experimental procedures are permitted in any group or subgroup. - a.
+If the illness or distress is caused by the study, the experiment must be terminated immediately. - 5.
+No vertebrate animal deaths due to the experimental procedures are permitted in any group or subgroup. - a.
 Studies that are designed or anticipated to cause vertebrate animal death are prohibited. - b.
 Any death that occurs must be investigated by a veterinarian, the Qualified Scientist or the Designated Supervisor who is qualified to determine if the cause of death was incidental or due to the experimental procedures.
-The project must be suspended until the cause is determined and then the results must be documented in writing. - If death was the result of the experimental procedure, the study must be terminated, and the study will not qualify for competition. - So.
+The project must be suspended until the cause is determined and then the results must be documented in writing. - c.
+If death was the result of the experimental procedure, the study must be terminated, and the study will not qualify for competition. - 6.
 All animals must be monitored for signs of distress.
 Because significant weight loss is one sign of stress, weight must be recorded at least weekly with 15% being the maximum permissible weight loss or growth retardation (compared to controls) of any experimental or control animal.
-Additionally, body conditioning scoring (BCS) systems are available for most species of animals utilized in research and are an objective method for assessing the overall health status of the research subject, with or without weight loss.
+If weighing of animals cannot be done in a fashion that is safe for both the researcher and the animal, then an explanation and approval by an SRC or IACUC needs to be included in the research plan, as well as an alternative method(s) to address signs of distress.
+Additionally, body conditioning scoring (BCS) systems are available for most species of animals utilized in research and agriculture and are an objective method for assessing the overall health status of the research subject, with or without weight loss.
 A BCS system should be included in the design of any study utilizing live vertebrate animals and results regularly recorded.